The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Looping?</summary>

-- To run the body countinously until a required condition is fufill is called looping
+- To run the body continuously until a required condition is fufilled is called looping

 </details>